Up to 50% off sofas & mattresses — limited‑time deals.

 We always:

-• Place the mattress on a flat, rigid platform base or the required support.
+• Place the mattress on a flat, supportive base or the foundation required by the brand.

-• Use a thin fitted sheet, without toppers, pads, or extra layers.
+• Use a thin fitted sheet only, with no topper, pad, or extra cushioning layer.

-• Let the mattress expand and air out for at least two full days.
+• Let the mattress fully expand and air out for at least two full days.

 Step 2: Objective Sinkage and Compression Tests